Harly-1506/Faster-Inference-yolov8/README.md

 ## Overview

 In this repository, I offer improved inference speed utilizing Yolov8 with CPU, utilizing the power of [OpenVINO](https://github.com/openvinotoolkit/openvino) and [NumPy](https://numpy.org), across both **Object Detection** and **Segmentation** tasks.
 This enhancement aims to minimize prediction time while upholding high-quality results.
-Additionally, I'm writing a blog explaining how it works in the industry as well as the code.
+Additionally, I wrote a [blog](https://harlystudy.com/faster-inference-yolov8-for-object-detection-and-segmentation) explaining how it works in the industry as well as the code.

 Below, you'll find a quickstart guide for installation and usage.
 Following that, adapt the source code to align with your project requirements.